C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 `Components[n].unichar`	If OCR has been performed on all the components in the image, this returns the unichar of the component it was identified as.

 `Components[n].terminalNo` If OCR has been performed on all the components in the image, this returns the number of terminals of the component it was identified as.
-If no OCR has been performed, this value defaults to 2.
+If no OCR has been performed, this value defaults to `2`.

-`Components[n].getRegion(image)` will return the bounding box of the component as top, bottom, left, right.
+`Components[n].getRegion(image)` will return the bounding box of the component as `top, bottom, left, right`.

 ### Junctions
 **To obtain a list of found junctions in the image use:**

-Junctions = actions.junctionDetection(HorizWires, VertWires) will return a list of all found junctions in the image.
+`Junctions = actions.junctionDetection(HorizWires, VertWires)` will return a list of all found junctions in the image.

 **Attributes of any junction in the list can then be pulled:**

-`Junctions[n].id` will return the unique id of the junction which is a letter A-Z.
+`Junctions[n].id` will return the unique id of the junction which is a letter `A-Z`.

-`Junctions[n].id_node` will return the unique id of the node the junction corresponds to which is a letter A-Z.
+`Junctions[n].id_node` will return the unique id of the node the junction corresponds to which is a letter `A-Z`.

-`Junctions[n].centroid`	will return the centroid coordinates of the junction as: y1, x1.
+`Junctions[n].centroid`	will return the centroid coordinates of the junction as: `y1, x1`.

-`Junctions[n].directions` If the junction is a tri junction, this will return a value of N, S, E, or W which correpsonds the direction the intersecting wire is going.
+`Junctions[n].directions` If the junction is a tri junction, this will return a value of `N, S, E, or W` which correpsonds the direction the intersecting wire is going.
 North means the intersecting wire is vertical and the horizontal wire is at the top of said vertical wire.

-`Junctions[n].type` will return the type of junction as 'Corner', 'Tri', or 'Quad'.
+`Junctions[n].type` will return the type of junction as `'Corner', 'Tri', or 'Quad'`.

 `Junctions[n].associatedHWires` will return a list of all horizontal wires passing through or connecting to the junction.